E14 – COVID-19 Procedures

 - Wearing personal protective equipment that has been identified for your work or learning environment

 Red River College requires that masks be worn in all indoor spaces and facilities, including classrooms, labs, workrooms, areas where staff work within two metres of each other, washrooms, hallways, elevators, and public spaces.
+Students and faculty who are on campus for labs, workshops or any hands-on, practical learning environment in which physical distancing cannot be consistently maintained, will be required to wear College-issued medical grade masks and eye protection.

 Masks can be removed while eating but individuals should take measures to ensure physical distancing during meal and snack breaks.
-Students and employees can wear a personal cloth mask that covers the nose, mouth and chin.
+Students and employees can wear a personal 3-layer cloth mask that covers the nose, mouth and chin.
 The College will provide one disposable mask every day for any student or employee needs one.

 Accommodations for individuals who are not able to wear a mask will be addressed through Safety Health Services and Human Resource Services.